TheRealKasumi/NikoLight/documentation/build.md

 # Build Guide

 Before starting with this guide, make sure to read the [planning](planning.md) document and [part list](part-list.md) first.
-They contain important information and considderations before starting the project.
+They contain important information and consideration before building the project.
 If you start to build the project blindly, you might run into issues later.

 ## General Knowledge about the Hardware